junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCRB/SPN-Empty-whole-novel.md

 Dean doesn't need to look at him to know the pitifulness in his brother's drooping puppy eyes.
 Sam doesn't know what he knows, how can he feel what he feels?
 Dean continues fiddling with his bacon with a fork, eyes focused on it but not looking.

 "You never know," Dean throws a glance at Sam's general direction, not meeting his eyes.
-"Cas has come back from the Empty before, maybe he just need a little help to come back again.
-Hell, Nick wakes *Lucifer* up from the Empty just by *thinking* about him strong enough, because that sicko thinks he *wants* the Devil back.
+"Cas came back from the Empty before, maybe he just needs a little help to come back again.
+Hell, Nick woke *Lucifer* up from the Empty just by *thinking* about him strong enough, because that sicko thought he *wanted* the Devil back.
 Maybe we just haven't *wanted* strong enough?
-So quit talking me out of it, you should join me praying and thinking and *wanting*, we might bring Cas home earlier."
+So quit talking me out of it, you should join me praying and thinking and *wanting*, we might bring Cas home faster."

 Sam sighs.
 He might have said something about that was when Chuck was still around, maybe rules worked differently back then, maybe that mechanism expired with Chuck gone.
 Because... because certainly anyone with eyes can see if Dean's *want* is not strong enough, then no one's would ever be.
 Dean stops listening.

-Sam leaves the kitchen without saying anything else.
+Sam leaves the kitchen without another word.

 Dean just keeps doing what he's determined to do.
 Thinking, praying, wanting, yearning -- whatever you call it, whatever the universe or the Empty can work with -- he's taking Cas home.
 Even if it's the last thing he'd ever do for the rest of his life.

 <br>

-The fact is, the emotions do get transmitted into the Empty like a laser beam, shining bright the corner where the sleeping angel is lying.
+The fact is, the emotions *do* get transmitted into the Empty like a laser beam, shining bright into the corner where the sleeping angel lies.

 "Cas."
-Dean's voice knock at his temple.
+Dean's voice knocks at his temple.

 "Cas.
 We need you. *I* need you."
-Cas stirs in his eternal sleep, his body -- the body that is materializing slowly in the Empty -- twitching.
+Cas stirs in his eternal sleep, his body -- the body that is materializing slowly in the Empty -- twitches.

-"Cas, please--" Dean is definitely crying, the muffled sound, the wet choking sniff, the pained desperate gasp, piercing through Castiel's sleeping ears, reaching deep down, tugging.
+"Cas, please--" Dean is definitely crying.
+The muffled sound, the wet choking sniff, the pained desperate gasp, pierces through Castiel's sleeping ears, reaching deep down, tugging.

-The angel opens his eyes, looking into the pure blackness in front of him.
+The angel opens his eyes, looking into the pure blackness before him.

-*The Empty.* Castiel recognizes this place immediately.
-Arriving and fumbling around for the third round does make one getting familiar with a place, want or not.
+*The Empty.* Castiel recognizes this place instantly.
+Arriving and fumbling around for the third round does make one get familiar with a place, want or not.

-Cas stands up -- he can't see or feel his body, or the ground, or the air, the Empty is truly *empty*, but he thinks about the motion anyway, trying to pin himself somewhere, instead of flowing in the pure void nothingness.
+Cas stands up -- he can't see or feel his body, or the ground, or the air, the Empty is truly *empty*, but he thinks about the motion anyway, trying to anchor himself somewhere, instead of flowing in the pure void nothingness.

-He pins himself on the voice reaching him consistently -- Dean's voice.
+He anchors himself to the voice reaching him consistently -- Dean's voice.

-Dean's voice that is calling his name, begging and pleading, among other things he's telling him, the random small daily human life things, the coffee, the popcorn, the bacon -- all the things that are on the Earth, with their color and shape and texture and taste, all the things that are real enough and certainly *not empty*.
-He pins his entire existence on it.
+Dean's voice that is calling his name, begging and pleading, among other things he's telling him, the random small daily human life things, the coffee, the popcorn, the bacon -- all the things that are on the Earth, with color and shape and texture and taste, all the things that are real enough and certainly *not empty*.
+He anchors his entire existence on it.

 Cas thinks he can see his own body now -- finally solidified.
 The small amount of space closest to him lit up by some lumination radiated from something inside his chest.